Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Conclusion and Limitation

-Nevertheless, this study is limited in both scope and generalizability.
-Its analytical focus on the three illustrative cases provides comparative insight but remains necessarily selective, offering an initial exploration rather than an exhaustive account of each state’s strategic environment.
-Moreover, by centering on sovereign states as the primary units of analysis, the paper underexamines the role of supranational or interstate actors that often operate as cohesive regulatory blocs, most notably the European Union, whose internal coordination and collective regulatory capacity may condition or constrain the room for maneuver available to individual swing states.
-This state-centric focus also excludes other technologically emergent actors such as Brazil, Indonesia, or the United Arab Emirates, whose trajectories may diverge significantly due to distinct regional institutional frameworks, political economies, or technological endowments.
-In addition, the analysis gives limited attention to nonstate actors, including multinational corporations, transnational standard-setting bodies, and civil society coalitions, which increasingly shape both the operational and normative boundaries of global AI governance.
+However, several limitations remain.
+The paper focuses on three case studies, offering valuable comparative insights, but it remains selective and provides only an initial exploration rather than a comprehensive analysis of each state's strategic environment.
+By centering on sovereign states, the paper underemphasizes the role of supranational and interstate actors, most notably the EU, whose collective regulatory capacities may shape or constrain the maneuvering space of individual swing states.
+This state-centric focus also excludes other emerging technological actors, such as Canada, Brazil, Indonesia, and the United Arab Emirates, whose trajectories may diverge due to distinct regional institutions, political economies, or technological endowments.
+Furthermore, the analysis gives limited attention to nonstate actors, including multinational firms, transnational standard-setting bodies, and civil society coalitions, which increasingly influence the operational and normative boundaries of global AI governance.

-Future research should therefore broaden both the empirical and theoretical reach of this inquiry.
-Empirically, extending the analysis to additional cases and regional contexts would allow for deeper process-tracing of how intermediary positions are formed, sustained, or eroded over time, and how different configurations of market structure, regulatory capacity, and societal demand condition the governance roles of swing states.
-Theoretically, this study should be understood as a contribution to case-based analysis and semi-formalization, rather than as the articulation of a fully developed network theory.
-The central concepts employed, such as centrality, opacity, and intermediation, are intended as analytical lenses for comparison and dialogue with existing theories, rather than as a foundational framework in their own right.
-Further work is therefore required to refine these concepts into testable propositions, specify causal mechanisms more explicitly, and integrate insights from transnational governance, political economy of technology, and science and technology studies.
-Longitudinal analyses, in particular, could trace how shifting multipolar alignments, evolving AI alliances, and changing accountability pressures reshape the capacity of swing states to sustain influence amid accelerating technological and geopolitical change.
+Future research should extend both the empirical and theoretical reach of this inquiry.
+Empirically, examining additional cases and regional contexts would enable deeper process tracing of how intermediary positions are constructed, sustained, or eroded over time, and how varying network configurations condition swing-state influence.
+Theoretically, this study should be read as a contribution to case-based analysis and semi-formalization rather than a fully developed network theory.
+Concepts such as centrality, opacity, and intermediation function as analytical lenses rather than foundational frameworks.
+Further work is needed to refine these concepts into testable propositions, specify causal mechanisms more explicitly, and integrate insights from transnational governance, political economy, and science and technology studies.